StevenGeller/whitepaper/Extending MCP with L402 for E-commerce, Agent-to-Agent Interactions, and High-Frequency Micropayments.md

 #### 10.2.2 user-confirmed transaction flow

-for transactions requiring human confirmation, the wallet uses mpc to generate a single signature from distributed shares or multisig to collect multiple signatures, notifying the human owner via an approval interface. this mirrors fireblocks' institutional custody model, providing transaction details, risk scores and multi-factor authentication to ensure secure execution of bitcoin and stablecoin payments.
+for transactions requiring human confirmation, the wallet uses mpc to generate a single signature from distributed shares or multisig to collect multiple signatures, notifying the human owner via an approval interface. this institutional custody approach provides transaction details, risk scores and multi-factor authentication to ensure secure execution of bitcoin and stablecoin payments.

 ```
 ┌─────────────┐      ┌─────────────┐      ┌─────────────┐